You can have certain types of external sources remotely access MariaDB/MySQL databases on your HostM hosting account.

 Your cPanel access details are listed on the hosting account’s Info page in the Client Lounge.

 Under the Databases section, click Remote MySQL.

-Enter the IP address of the host that you wish to add in the Host field.
+Enter the IP address of the device that you wish to add in the Host field.

-You can find the IP address by looking up “ip address” in your favorite search engine from a web browser running on the device from which you wish to connect remotely to MariaDB/MySQL.
+You can find the IP address by visiting our IP location tool from a web browser running on the device from which you wish to connect remotely to MariaDB/MySQL.

 Click the blue Add Host button.

 Open a Client Care ticket via the Client Lounge to let us know the IP address (or dynamic DNS hostname if you're using one) of the remote device, so that we can have it added to our firewall.

 Once we’ve added the new entry to the firewall, you may connect remotely from the device using the following details:

 MariaDB/MySQL Hostname: (Your Account Hostname as listed on your hosting account’s Info page)

 MariaDB/MySQL Database: (As listed on the MySQL Databases page in your cPanel.
 Remember to include the underscore ‘_’ character)